qooxdoo/qooxdoo/docs/tutorial/twitter/tutorial-part-8.md

 ```

 Now start the server `npx qx serve` and open `http://localhost:8080` in your
-bowser.
+browser.
 You will now have the option to open the testtapper application.
 The
 testtapper does not report any test details in the browser window (PRs welcome).
 It will instead output its results to the browser console.

 The testtapper also includes a little node application that can execute the
-tests in 'puppeteer' which is a headless chrome browser, ideal for CI/CD
+tests in 'puppeteer' which is a headless Chrome browser, ideal for CI/CD
 applications.

 ```console